iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 1. Sensitivity (TPR, True Positive Rate) = TP/(TP+FN)
 2. Precision = TP/(TP+FP)
-3. Area under the curve (AUC) of Precision-Recall curve calculated from Precision and Sensitivity (Recall) values for a range of distance thresholds
-4. Poly(A) sites matched to multiple ground truth sites as proportion of all identified sites
+3. Poly(A) sites matched to multiple ground truth sites as proportion of all identified sites
-5. Percentage of genes with correctly identified number of PAS
+4. Percentage of genes with correctly identified number of PAS
-6. Poly(A) sites assigned to different genomic features: terminal exons, exons (excluding terminal exons), introns, intergenic regions (less and more than 1kb downstream of 3'-terminal exon)
+5. Poly(A) sites assigned to different genomic features: terminal exons, exons (excluding terminal exons), introns, intergenic regions (less and more than 1kb downstream of 3'-terminal exon)

 TP - true positives - PAS identified by the tool and present in the orthogonal dataset
 FP - false positives - PAS identified by the tool and not present in the orthogonal dataset